EDCD/EDDN/schemas/fsssignaldiscovered-README.md

 has `$USS_Type_MissionTarget;` value.
 Only the Cmdr with the mission has any use of these.
 There's not even a statistical use.

+Because we only have a `message` level `timestamp` and `SystemAddress` these should be removed from each member of the `signals` array.

 ### Augmentations
 #### horizons flag
 You SHOULD add this key/value pair, using the value from the `LoadGame` event.